 Finding out more about your substance use:

-- Drugs Meter - This UK based website and app gives some rough estimates about your risk in terms of using different substances and compares it to others' use.
-Alcohol is also included as one of the drugs
+Drugs Meter - This UK based website and app gives some rough estimates about your risk in terms of using different substances and compares it to others' use.
+Alcohol is also included as one of the substances.

 FINDING OUT MORE ABOUT mental health:

-- Anxiety BC - Like Here to Help, this website has information that's useful for all individuals- not just those who live in BC.
-It has self-help information, an app you can download on your phone for free as well as info about community programs.
+Anxiety Canada - This is a truly excellent website with high quality information regarding anxiety disorders.
+It has self-help information, an app you can download on your phone (iPhone and Android) for free, as well as info about community programs.

-- The app for helping people cope with anxiety is here: MindShift app
+The app for helping people cope with anxiety is here: Mindshift CBT App

-- MoodGym - this is an online program developed in Australia to go over basic Cognitive Behavior Therapy priniciples and concepts to help people better manage their mood concerns.
+MoodGym - this is an online program developed in Australia to go over basic Cognitive Behavior Therapy principles and concepts to help people better manage their mood concerns.
 Find out more here.
 You can sign up for a free account here: MoodGym

 Finding out more about peer support:

-There are many peer support resources for Clients available in the Lower Mainland of British Columbia- and beyond!
+There are many peer support resources available in the Lower Mainland of British Columbia- and beyond!

 Quite a bit of research has been done indicating the peer support recovery meetings are helpful for many individuals recovering from mental health and substance use problems.
 Did you know there many forms of peer support outside of traditional 12-step meetings?
 While many find 12-step meetings helpful, you may not.
 That’s okay.
 Experiment and learn what is helpful for you.